ekapolc/ASR_classproject/hookup/README.md

 ```bash
 docker run --rm -p 5050:5050 mymodel
 ```
 Open a new terminal and run `sox example_audio.wav -t raw - | nc localhost 5050`.
+For simplicity, you can also test with `nc localhost 5050 < example_audio.wav` but I'm not guarantee will it works.

 If you do this way, closing a terminal will not stop the running server.
 To stop it, you can run `docker stop <CONTAINER ID>`.
 You can found `CONTAINER ID` from runnning `docker ps`.